awsdocs/aws-systems-manager-user-guide/doc_source/automation-sm-target.md

 # Running automations with triggers using State Manager<a name="automation-sm-target"></a>

 You can start an automation by creating a State Manager association with a runbook\.
+State Manager is a capability of AWS Systems Manager\.
 By creating a State Manager association with a runbook, you can target different types of AWS resources\.
 For example, you can create associations that enforce a desired state on an AWS resource, including the following:
-+ Attach a Systems Manager role to EC2 instances to make them *managed instances*\.
++ Attach a Systems Manager role to Amazon Elastic Compute Cloud \(Amazon EC2\) instances to make them *managed instances*\.
 + Enforce desired ingress and egress rules for a security group\.
-+ Create or delete Amazon DynamoDB \(DynamoDB\) backups\.
++ Create or delete Amazon DynamoDB backups\.
 + Create or delete Amazon Elastic Block Store \(Amazon EBS\) snapshots\.
 + Disable read and write permissions on Amazon Simple Storage Service \(Amazon S3\) buckets\.
 + Start, restart, or stop managed instances and Amazon Relational Database Service \(Amazon RDS\) instances\.